whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 The Dortania team for OpenCore guides

+midi1996 for base OC files and keyboard brightness workaround

-midi1996 and khronokernel for base OC files
+khronokernel for base OC files